mdn/project-template/CONTRIBUTOR_ROLES.md

 - Add and remove collaborators to specific repositories as needed.
 - Add repositories (as fresh projects or transfers) as needed.

-## Maintainer
+### Maintainer

 Maintainers are established [contributors](#contributor) who are responsible for one or more projects.
-Maintainers have the permissions to approve and merge pull requests.
 They are expected to participate in making decisions about the policies and priorities of the project.

 In addition to the responsibilities of all other roles, maintainers have the following additional responsibilities: